How To Put a Price on Your Products For Profit By 2-4% in 2021 💵

 World-class pricing teams frame the profit value they generate so their contribution and presence in the business are paying off and worthwhile.
 (And they’re in no doubt getting the EBIT growth they promised you.)

-They develop a market price formula in profit and loss to target profit pricing and generally have the know-how to use a SIX sigma process or controlled experimentation to show the ROI of the pricing function.
-This includes pricing system implementation and price rises, price tests or larger price simulations and experiments.
+They develop a market price formula for profit and loss to target profit pricing and generally have the know-how to use a SIX sigma process or controlled experimentation to show the ROI of the pricing function.
+This includes pricing system implementation and price rises, tests, or larger price simulations and experiments.

-Many pricing teams find it difficult to measure the impact of price change on the P&L. Fewer still know about six sigma pricing and don’t know how to set up and implement price trials and experiments or set up a price data architecture and visualisation tracking tools.
+Many pricing teams find it difficult to measure the impact of price change on profit and loss.
+Fewer still know about six sigma pricing and don’t set up or implement price trials and experiments.
+Neither do they set up a price data architecture and visualisation tracking tools.

-World-class pricing teams are quite unlike average pricing teams because they don’t rest in the safety of past successes.
-They demonstrate high levels of intellectual curiosity and tap into the diversity of viewpoints on the team.
-This helps find the best solutions for new product development pricing strategies and other problems at hand.
+It’s not their habit to rest in the safety of past successes.
+They demonstrate intellectual curiosity and tap into the diversity of viewpoints.
+This helps them find the best solutions for new product development pricing strategies and other problems at hand.

 They’ll give impartial advice on the best systems and tools to buy based on your commercial requirements.
-They’ll stop you blowing millions of dollars on the wrong pricing strategy or software, and help you buy the right pricing software for your business.
+And they’ll stop you from blowing millions of dollars on the wrong pricing strategy or software help you choose the right ones for your business.

 A world-class pricing team solves difficult pricing problems quickly.

 Average pricing teams conversely tend to be quite siloed and prescriptive with what they do and don’t do.
-They can be data-focused and see things through a formula for cost price when a profit per cent is given.
+They can be data-focused and see things through a formula for cost price when a profit percent is given.
 They also tend to focus on standard price-volume analysis and margin or price cost profit reporting.

 A world-class pricing team is a highly regarded member of the executive leadership team.

 Unlike average pricing teams, world-class pricing teams typically deliver EBIT results for their company in the first 3 – 6 months.
-This includes pricing for profit, diagnosing key issues, initial hypothesis testing and capturing quick revenue wins (or low hanging fruit) through risk-free price optimisation.
+This includes pricing for profit, diagnosing key issues, initial hypothesis testing, and capturing quick revenue wins (or low-hanging fruit) through risk-free price optimisation.

-If you have a documented pricing strategy, good systems, and progressive pricing for profit culture (i.e., teams keen to implement advanced pricing principles and analytics), you’ll need fewer people (about half this number).
+If you have a documented pricing strategy, good systems, and progressive pricing for-profit culture (i.e., teams keen to implement advanced pricing principles and analytics), you’ll need fewer people (about half this number).

-The size and composition of your pricing team are commensurate to business strategy (scalability and position in your industry), systems capability and business culture.
+The size and composition of your pricing team are commensurate to business strategy (scalability and position in your industry), systems capability, and business culture.

-What matters is team mix and capability.
-Namely, drive, persistence to get results, and expert and diverse problem-solving capability.
+What matters is team mix and capability – namely, drive, persistence to get results, and expert and diverse problem-solving capability.

 - Generate EBIT in the first 3-6 months of starting a new price improvement or optimisation project

 - Take the initiative to create the best product pricing process

 - Solve problems quickly to set the best price on products

 - Garner buy-in and support for alternative pricing approaches